jessopb/spee.ch/ubuntu16vpspersonal.md

 ## Display wallet address to which to send 5+ LBC.
 ### These commands work when `lbrynet start` is already running in another tmux

   `./lbrynet commands` to check out the current commands

   `./lbrynet address-list` to get your wallet address

   `Ctrl + Shift + C` after highlighting an address to copy.

+  Use a LBRY app or daemon to send LBC to the address.

   `./lbrynet account_balance` to check your balance after you've sent LBC.